nats-io/nats-site/content/download/_index.md

 {{< servers >}}

 ## Clients
-To add a new client, you can submit a pull request to update the contents of [this file](https://github.com/nats-io/nats-site/blob/master/data/addons.toml).
+NATS clients are used to connect to and communicate with NATS Server.
+There are clients for both NATS Server and NATS Streaming Server.
+If you would like to contribute your own client or add one not listed here,  you can submit a pull request to update the contents of [this file](https://github.com/nats-io/nats-site/blob/master/data/language.toml).

+Starred <span><i class="fas fa-star fa-xs fa-star-blue"></i></span> clients are maintained by official NATS Authors and belong to the `nats-io` GitHub organization.

 ### NATS Clients
 {{< client_glc >}}